madhul-chand/food-designers/README.md

 The colour detection code was adapted from https://github.com/make2explore/Circuit-Playground-Express/blob/main/Codes/Arduino/ColorSensor/ColorSensor.ino

-In this report, We used chatGPT and Grammarly to improve and polish the report writing.
+In this report, We used ChatGPT and Grammarly to improve and polish the report writing.
 We critically reviewed and edited all AI-generated content to ensure it reflects our own understanding and perspective.
 We have applied the GenAI and MT Usage Framework to ensure my use of these tools